-Domestic flights in Kenya – normally by turbo-prop plane – are thoroughly enjoyable, especially to the national parks, with animals clearly visible below as you approach each airstrip.
+Domestic flights in Kenya are thoroughly enjoyable, especially to the national parks, with animals clearly visible below as you approach each airstrip.

-Chartering a small plane for trips to safari parks and remote airstrips is worth considering if money is less important to you than time.
-Costs for a two-seater are typically around $3/km, or $7/km for a 5-seater.
-Remember that the plane has to make a round trip, even if you don’t.
-Two of the best charter companies are Tropic Air (wtropicairkenya.com), based at Nanyuki airfield, and Boskovic Air Charters (wboskovicaircharters.com), based at Wilson Airport in Nairobi.
+Chartering a small plane for trips to safari parks and remote airstrips is worth considering if money is less important to you than time, and is an especially good option for groups or large families.
+Costs vary depending on the size of the aircraft needed to accommodate the number of passengers, the amount of fuel required and other incidentals such as airport landing fees.
+Remember also that the plane has to make a round trip, even if you don’t.
+SafariLink and Mombasa Air Safari (see above) will quote for charters; two other excellent charter companies are Tropic Air, based at Nanyuki airfield, and Yellow Wings, based at Wilson Airport in Nairobi.

 You can often rent a vehicle with a driver or driver-guide supplied by the rental company, which can be more relaxing and a great introduction to the country.
-This should add around Ksh1000/day to your bill for the driver’s salary, and up to another Ksh1000/day for his daily living expenses.
+This adds around Ksh3000/day to your bill for the driver’s salary and daily expenses (plus tip).
 Obviously fuel is still extra.
 Be clear precisely what the arrangements are before you set off: it’s best to have things in writing.

 Check the insurance details and always pay the daily collision damage waiver (CDW) premium, sometimes included in the price; even a small bump could be very costly otherwise.
 Theft protection waiver (TPW) should also be taken.
 Even with these, however, you’ll still be liable for an excess, usually $500–1000, for which you are liable if there is any claim.
-You’re also required to leave a hefty deposit, roughly equivalent to the anticipated bill, normally on a credit card.
-Assuming you return the vehicle, this should not be debited from your account.
+You’re also required to leave a hefty deposit, roughly equivalent to the anticipated bill, though normally credit card details will suffice.
+Assuming you return the vehicle, nothing will be be debited from your account.

 If stopped at a police checkpoint, you may be asked to produce evidence that the rental car has a PSV (passenger service vehicle) licence.
 You should have a windscreen sticker for this as well as the letters “PSV” written somewhere on the body; if in doubt, check this out with the rental company before you leave.
 All PSV vehicles are, in theory, fitted with speed governors, physically limiting your top speed to the speed limit of 80km/h.
 In practice, few companies leave them operational.